Title

 * * *

-(g) Bidders must provide documentation proving compliance with this subsection as part of their bid submissions.
+(f) A contractor covered by this subsection shall provide documentation proving compliance with this subsection on a periodic basis, as determined by regulation of the Department of Labor.
 Such documentation shall include, but not be limited to, lists of workforce members designated to work on the project, proof of enrollment and completion in certified apprenticeship programs, training completion certificates, and any other records deemed necessary by the Procurement Department to verify compliance.

-(h) Any firm that fails to meet the requirements set forth in this subsection, including but not limited to the seventy percent (70%) certified apprenticeship workforce requirement, shall be deemed not responsible and shall be disqualified from bidding on or performing work under public works contracts covered by this Section.
+(g) Any contractor that fails to meet the requirements set forth in this subsection, including but not limited to the seventy percent (70%) certified apprenticeship workforce requirement, shall be deemed not responsible and shall be disqualified from bidding on or performing work on Covered Public Works Project Contracts.
 The Procurement Department may also disqualify or debar any firm for falsification or misrepresentation of documentation related to compliance with these workforce standards.

-Section 2.
-This Ordinance shall become effective immediately.
+SECTION 2.
+This Ordinance shall become effective July 1, 2026.

 ----------------------